iotifiedBigYus/mustapekka/diary.md

 - red = spikes
 - brown = honing (bird?)
 - green = cat
+(
-(EDIT - Sam)
+EDIT - Sam
 - gray = ground
 - pink = solid wall
 - dark red = background wall 1
 - dark green = background wall 2
+)
 UPDATE: Done messed up.
 Problems with Github - overwrote Sam's demo.
 After a long reverting session the two should be separate and navigable.
 This problem should not arise in the future, as long as I remember to edit a duplicated file, and not the original.

 ## Sam 13.3.2024

 Thats how it goes in the world of game dev.
-I don't know how branches work, so this method will do for now.
+I don't know how git branches work, so this method will do for now.

 I created a separate file for constants called "constants.lua".
 Some so called constants were not even constant.
 They are moved to laura.lua.
 The code of laura.p8 now includes: constants.lua, laura.lua, and system.lua.

-Merged laura proto with laura.
-The feels really good, but the movement needs some tweaking.
+Inserted the laura proto map and sprites into laura.
+The map feels really good, but the movement needs some tweaking.
 Small steps are hard not to overshoot and strafing makes gliding much faster.
-The latter might be a feature more than a bug, but we need to think about it.
-All-in-all I think we need to make the basic movement a bit slower, but we will have to experiment.
+The latter might be more a feature more than a bug, but we need to think about it.
+All-in-all I think we need to make the basic movement a bit slower.
+Experimentation is needed.

+Tried to make the camera lock on to the player in a good way, but the locking is way to snappy, and it does not even fix the glide jittering.
+Will get back to it another time.

 TODO:
-- make all the identifiers of constants puny (CAPITAL letters).
-- move the umbrella sprite (make constants that point to the sprites location)
+- more precise movement